Awards: Editors’ Choice at the Harrogate Fine Food Show (Guild of Fine Food) 2015

 Originally from South America, tamarillos sit slightly apart from the local tropical fruit community.
 They are plum-shaped, with deep purple and orange hues.
 In Europe, they are known as tree tomatoes.
 A ripe tamarillo is inherently sour, made intriguing by rich undertones of berry flavours.
 We have created an elegant and unusual tropical fruit jam, combining berry flavours with its distinct sourness, which is sometimes compared to that of passion fruit.

-Tamarillo with stilton cheese is a transcendent experience.
-Try it instead of cranberry with roast turkey, and as an inspired alternative to apple or apricot with pork, or game dishes.
+Tamarillo jam with stilton cheese or gorgonzola is a sublime experience.
+The rich, berry flavours are a wonderful complement to roast turkey, and as an inspired alternative to apple or apricot with pork, or game dishes.